alexQiSong/scSTEM/README.md

 ```R
 renv::activate(install_folder)
 ```
+# Analysis code
+Code for the analyses performed in scSTEM publication can be found under `/analysis`.
+The `main.sh` can automatically execute all analysis R code and generate figures.

 # STEM Java program
 We have made changes to original STEM Java prgram as in https://github.com/jernst98/STEM_DREM.
 The modified version of STEM, along with its source code, can be downloaded from: https://github.com/alexQiSong/scSTEM-STEM-java